66 important questions and answers - Bandera County Courier

 52. Is the corona virus suppressed when it gets warmer?

 This is possible.
-Whether Covid – 19 Seasonally similar to influenza or milder colds, the transmission and disease rates of which are lower in warm months, is unknown.
+Whether Covid – 19 seasonal It is unknown how influenza or milder colds behave, whose transmission and disease rates are lower in warm months.
 However, there is reason to believe that there could be at least some relief in this direction.
 On the one hand, the tendency for people to stay close together in rooms that are not or poorly ventilated decreases in the warmer seasons.
 This can contribute to less frequent transmission.

 There is also a little known factor.
 The expert on the spread of infectious diseases, Elizabeth McGraw from Pennsylvania State University, points to him: coughed or sneezed mini droplets sink faster to the ground in warmer, wetter summer air for purely physical reasons – and thus from the area in which they are inhaled than at low temperatures and lower air humidity.
 In summer, the increased UV radiation can also help to quickly destroy virus particles on surfaces outside.